 And Chirac ultimately had his way.
 European military capabilities remain as limited today as they were in 1999.
-Since 1999, average European defense spending has actually decreased and the EU's muchtouted civilian assets have failed to play a big role in global stability operations-and especially not in EU members' main theatre of operations in Afghanistan.
-EUPOL Afghanistan has been derided by both the NATO Parliamentary Assembly and the House of Lords as being all but useless.
+Since 1999, average European defense spending has actually decreased and the EU's muchtouted civilian assets have failed to play a big role in global stability operations-and for Europe, real security is about creation of a multipolar system where decisions are made multilaterally...